Home » Valentine's Day » How to paint on glass with DecoArt

 Use Spray Adhesive For a Temporary Hold

 I sprayed my doily with a spray adhesive to adhere it to the plate.
-To get a temporary bond, spray and wait a few minutes before applying your doily to your glass.
+To create a temporary bond, spray and wait a few minutes before applying the doily to the glass.

 I used American Gloss Enamels in Razzle Berry.
 DecoArt has so many fun colors!